CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 Step 3: Use Your Preferred Style and Tone in AI Content Creation

 Every piece of writing has its own style and tone.
-The voice you use makes your words unique—whether it's formal and professional, casual and friendly, or somewhere in between.
-When using AI tools like ChatGPT for translation, it's important to think about the style and tone you want in the translated text.
+The voice you use is what makes your words feel like you, you know?
+It can be formal and professional, super casual and friendly, or kind of somewhere in the middle.
+When you use AI tools like ChatGPT for translation, you really need to think about the style and tone you want the translated text to have, not just the meaning.

-- Know Your Audience: Understand who will read your translated text to pick the right tone.
-For example, if your readers are young adults, a casual tone might work best.
-If they are professionals, a formal tone is better.
+1. Know Your Audience: Try to understand who is going to read your translated text, so you can pick the right tone.
+For example, if your readers are young adults, a casual tone might fit better and feel more natural.
+But if they’re professionals or in a serious setting, then a formal tone is usually the safer choice.

-- Be Clear About Your Needs: When asking ChatGPT to translate, clearly say what style and tone you want.
-This helps make sure the translation matches your expectations.
+2. Be Clear About Your Needs: When you ask ChatGPT to translate something, say clearly what style and tone you want.
+Don’t be vague.
+This makes it way more likely the translation will match what you had in mind.

-- Check the Translation: After getting the translation from ChatGPT, read it carefully to make sure it keeps the style and tone you wanted.
+1. Check the Translation: After you get the translation from ChatGPT, read through it carefully.
+Make sure it still has the style and tone you asked for, not just the right words.
+If it feels off, you can ask it to adjust the tone.

-Remember, good communication is not just about what you say but how you say it.
-Choosing the right style and tone is key to creating quality translations with AI tools like ChatGPT during localization.
+Remember, good communication isn’t only about what you say, but also how you say it.
+Choosing the right style and tone is super important if you want to create quality translations with AI tools like ChatGPT during localization.

 Step 5: Use Summarized Translation

-To get the best results from ChatGPT for translations, try using a summarized translation method.
-This is especially useful for long texts or those with repeated or less important information.
-Remember, translation isn’t just about converting words directly but about sharing the main idea in another language.
-Other AI tools like Claude, Gemini, DeepL, Google Gemini, and Microsoft Copilot also use similar summarized translation methods to improve clarity and speed.
+If you want better results from ChatGPT for translations, it really helps to use a summarized translation method.
+This works especially well for long texts, or stuff that repeats a lot, or has parts that just aren’t that important.
+Remember, translation isn’t only about changing each word into another language, it’s more about sharing the main idea so people still understand it.
+Other AI tools like Claude, Gemini, DeepL, Google Gemini, and Microsoft Copilot use similar summarized translation methods too, to make things clearer and faster.

 What is Summarized Translation?

-Summarized translation means focusing on the main ideas and important points instead of translating every single line.
-Many AI translation tools use this approach to make messages clearer while keeping their meaning.
+Summarized translation is basically when you focus on the main ideas and important points, instead of translating every single line word for word.
+A lot of AI translation tools use this style so the message is easier to read but still keeps the same meaning.

 How to Use Summarized Translation with ChatGPT

-- Find Key Points: Pick out the main ideas you want to include in your translation.
+1. Find Key Points: First, pick out the main ideas you really want to include in your translation.

-- Create a Summary: Ask ChatGPT to write a short summary of these key points in the original language.
+2. Create a Summary: Then ask ChatGPT to write a short summary using those key points in the original language.

-- Translate the Summary: Then, have ChatGPT translate this summary into the language you want.
+3. Translate the Summary: After that, have ChatGPT translate this summary into the language you need.

 Example: